Bighairymtnman/Express.js-Reference/CollectTrackerExpressExample.md

 # Collect Tracker Express.js Example

-This document analyzes a real-world Express.js application from the CollectTracker project, explaining how Express concepts are implemented in practice.
+This document analyzes a real-world Express.js application from my CollectTracker project, explaining how Express concepts are implemented in practice.
 CollectTracker is a collection tracking application for desktop developed by Bighairymtnman.

 **Project Repository:** [Bighairymtnman/CollectTracker](https://github.com/Bighairymtnman/CollectTracker)